 Notes

-- Brown the onions and ground beef in a skillet and drain the grease.
-Add all of the ingredients to a slow cooker.
-Cook on low heat for 4 hours or on high for 2 hours.
-Serve warm, and enjoy.
+- Brown onions and beef in a skillet, drain, and transfer to a slow cooker with all ingredients.
+Cook on low for 4 hours or high for 2 hours.